Frequently Asked Questions

 7:30 am – 4:30 pm, Monday through Friday.

-No, we run our phone services and triage services through our main switchboard where each call can be directed appropriately.
-Please call our main number at 623.516.8252
+No, we have a phone tree that directs the patient to the appropriate department so that each call can be directed appropriately.
+Please call our main number at 623.516.8252.

 Our Wellness Program treatment professionals are dedicated to helping patients minimize and overcome the cognitive, emotional and neurochemical barriers created by pain.
 We will assist you in developing coping strategies that are personally meaningful and can help change the way you respond to and manage your pain.